 How exactly does time with God look when us mothers have a hard time even remembering to eat lunch?
 It will look different for everyone.

-For some, getting up early before the kids, to read her Bible quietly is easiest.
-For others, like myself, I join a weekly women’s Bible study for encouragement and accountability.
+For some, getting up early before the kids to read your Bible quietly is easiest.
+For others, joining a weekly women’s Bible study for encouragement and accountability works well.

-And still for others, it may be meditating on God’s word throughout the day as they work through their household duties.
+And still for other moms, it may be meditating on God’s word throughout the day as they work through their household duties.
 Whatever it is that works for you, make spending time with the Lord a priority.

 God will give you everything you need and all else will fall into place.